NamelessCoder/gizzle/README.md

 <?php
 namespace NamelessCoder\Gizzle\GizzlePlugins;

+use NamelessCoder\Gizzle\PluginInterface;
+use NamelessCoder\Gizzle\AbstractPlugin;

 /**
  * Example Gizzle Plugin
  *
  * Sends an email to the person who pushed the commit,
  * but only if the commit was made to the "demo" branch.
  */
-class ExamplePlugin implements \NamelessCoder\Gizzle\PluginInterface {
+class ExamplePlugin extends AbstractPlugin implements PluginInterface {

 	/**
 	 * Returns TRUE to trigger this Plugin if branch